djotaku/adventofcode/2022/Day_09/README.md

 I think I need to set it up so that each piece that moves lets the next one know which direction it went so that it can follow in the right way.

+That was a lot harder than I thought it would be!
 ## What I Learned

 ### Generic